The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition

 \section{Conclusion}

-In this paper, we propose \sysname, a novel adversarial attack that leverages fluorescent ink to create adversarial examples in the physical world.
-We focus on the context of traffic sign recognition, where the goal of the attack is to alter the appearance of a traffic sign using specially crafted fluorescent ink, causing the traffic sign recognition system to either fail to detect or misclassify the sign.
+In this paper, we propose \sysname, a stealthy and effective adversarial attack that leverages fluorescent ink to create adversarial examples in the physical world.
+We focus on the context of traffic sign recognition, where the goal of the attack is to alter the appearance of a traffic sign using specially crafted fluorescent ink, causing the traffic sign recognition system to either fail to detect or misclassify the sign. \looseness=-1

 Considering the physical constraints of applying fluorescent ink to multiple traffic signs under various conditions, we develop a tailored approach to create robust black-box adversarial examples.
 We evaluate our proposed attack method against 10 state-of-the-art detectors and classifiers in both the digital and physical worlds.
 Our investigation into various factors affecting the success rate of \sysname attacks demonstrates its robustness in real-world scenarios.
 Finally, our analysis of existing defenses shows that current methods against adversarial examples are ineffective against \sysname, highlighting the need for further research into this potent new attack vector. \looseness=-1